neondatabase/website/content/docs/reference/glossary.md

 ### API Key

 A unique identifier used to authenticate a user or a calling program to an API.
 An API key is required to authenticate to the Neon API.
-For more information, see [Using API keys](/docs/get-started-with-neon/using-api-keys/).
+For more information, see [Manage API keys](/docs/get-started-with-neon/using-api-keys/).

 ### Auto-suspend compute

 A feature that suspends a compute endpoint after a specified period of inactivity (5 minutes by default) to save on compute resources.
 This feature is also referred to as "scale to zero".
 When suspended, a compute endpoint is placed into an `Idle` state.
 Otherwise, the compute endpoint is in an `Active` state.
-You can monitor the state of an compute endpoint in the Branches widget on the Neon **Dashboard**.
+You can monitor the state of a compute endpoint in the **Branches** widget on the Neon **Dashboard**.

 ### Autoscaling